 Course is taught at the University of Orleans in France and includes the study of French conversation, comprehension and writing.
 French is the language of instruction.
 Winter semester.
+Prerequisite(s): permission of program coordinator.

 IS 3807 - France Exchange Program: Civilization II (4)